dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1117: Identity includes inherent characteristics like sexuality.
+### T1117: LGBTQ+ individuals have an equal right to identity expression.

 |Support|
 |---|